Frank DuRoss

 Frank B. DuRoss is a professional sports franchise owner in the United States.
-In June of 2013, Frank DuRoss and former NHL goalie Robert Esche announced the relocation of the Vancouver Canucks' AHL franchise to the Utica Memorial Auditorium, as the Utica Comets.
+In June 2013, Frank DuRoss and former NHL goalie Robert Esche announced the relocation of the Vancouver Canucks' AHL franchise to the Utica Memorial Auditorium, as the Utica Comets.
 In conjunction with the announcement, Frank DuRoss and Robert Esche announced the formation of the Mohawk Valley Garden to oversee the complete management of the Utica Memorial Auditorium.
 His most recent venture is a partnership with Robert Esche on a MASL team, the Utica City FC.

 DuRoss began his corporate career in 1976 when he entered a partnership with his brother, Jim, and was named vice president of Oneida Building Services, Inc., a company the DuRoss brothers would sell in 1986 to International Service Systems, Inc.

 In 1980 the brothers created Oneida Asbestos Removal, Inc. This highly successful company had $24 million in annual sales, and, at the time, was one of the 350 fastest growing privately held companies in the country.

 In 1987, Frank DuRoss ventured into the sports industry when he became part of a group of investors in the Utica Devils of the American Hockey League (AHL).
 Four years later he co-purchased the Maine Mariners and moved them to Providence, Rhode Island, as the Providence Bruins.
-On April 10, 2001 DuRoss purchased 100% of the Providence Bruins from his former partner Ed Anderson.
+On April 10, 2001, DuRoss purchased 100% of the Providence Bruins from his former partner Ed Anderson.
 In August 2006, DuRoss sold the Providence Bruins to businessman H. Larue Renfroe.
 Duross previously served on the executive committee of both the American Hockey League and the United Soccer Leagues.

 Frank DuRoss, along with partners Steve Donner and Chris Economides, owned the Rochester Raging Rhinos soccer team, a USL First Division side, from the team's inception in 1995.
 A native of Utica, New York, DuRoss was the catalyst in the Rhinos' drive for PAETEC Park, a new multi-purpose outdoor stadium in Rochester, New York.
 Frank's efforts, including working with local and state political leaders, secured funds for the new stadium, a 17,500-seat soccer specific stadium.
 The state of New York committed $15 million for the project.